The major cases successfully litigated by the Prison Law Office

 court-appointed special master.
 In 2004, the special master issued a stinging

 summary of corruption among high level prison officials, who thwarted

 investigations into prison guard misconduct.
 To read the Special Master's

 report, court opinions, or other case documents, or for more information about

 This case, filed in 2008, challenges the CDCR's practices of segregating prisoners by race and locking down an entire racial group based on the actions of some individual members of the group.
 As of 2014, the case is awaiting trial.
 For more information and to view documents filed in the case, click here.

 A federal class action lawsuit filed in 2012 regarding numerous problems with the Arizona Department of Corrections (ADC) health care system, including inadequate medical, mental health, and dental care.
 The suit also challenges inhumane conditions in ADC.
 In June 2014, the U.S. Court of Appeals for the Ninth Circuit issued an Opinion that the lawsuit can proceed as a class action.
 Trial is set to start in October 2014.
 To view other documents filed in the case, click here.

 Clement v.
 CDC:

-Ina First Amendment victory for prisoners and their correspondents, the Ninth Circuit Court of Appeals upheld a court order striking down a policy that prohibited many California prisoners from receiving mail containing printed material from the internet.
-Opinion is published at (2004) 364 F.3d 1148.
-For other documents and more information, click here.
+In a First Amendment victory for prisoners and their correspondents, the Ninth Circuit Court of Appeals upheld a court order striking down a policy that prohibited many California prisoners from receiving mail containing printed material from the internet.
+The opinion is published at (2004) 364 F.3d 1148.
+To view documents filed in the case and more information, click here.